jorgejc2/ECE420FinalProjectAndroid/README.md

 # Overview

 The project takes a TensorFlow Lite model trained on a voice, and predicts what number was spoken.
 A script for generating a model is given in *'/tensorflow_model'*, but you must provide your own data.
 The Android app can also be used to curate a dataset as well.
-The directory called *'MusicClassification/'* contains notebooks and code that run CUDA in Python scipts and Jupyter notebooks, but is not refined and not necessary.
 It is sufficient to procure your own dataset using the application, and generating a model using the *'tensorflow_model/spoken_digit_recognition_tensorflow_images.ipynb'* notebook.

-One model is provided in the root directory.
+For access to datasets, use the following Google Drive link.
+You must be affiliated with the University of Illinois at Urbana-Champaign to have access.
+TFLite models can be found under the *'/TFLiteModels'* directory in the Drive.

+Make sure that any Tensor Flow Lite model is placed into the *'assets/'* folder in the Android application.
+The entire application can be found under the *'/mnistadnroid'* directory.
+When first running the application, there is a slight bug with the permissions.
+Once the app has been downloaded, all permissions must be enabled **outside** of the application.
+Note that because of the size of the TFLite models, uploading the app from Android Studio to your device might take 2-3 minutes.

+For this project, we also replicated the MFCC algorithm using CUDA.
+The repository with that code can be found in the following link: https://github.com/jorgejc2/MusicClassification.
+Note that this repository is not organized/refined, and is not necessary for this application to run.
+It is sufficient to only use an Android device to procure your dataset.

+The Android application needs access to the storage on your device to save files.
+These files are saved to the *'{internal storage}/Download/sdcard/data'* directory and generates addtional folders called *'/processed_samples'*, *'/mfcc_images'*, *'/trimmed_wav_audio'*, *'/trimmed_samples'*, *'/raw_wav_audio'*, *'/raw_samples'*.
+Do not be fooled by the directory name, these files do not get saved onto the device's SD card.
+They are saved to the internal storage.
 ## Dependencies

 All included